Chonburi province: History

 Human habitation of the province dates back to the Neolithic era, when early inhabitants lived in the area along the Panthong river in modern day Phan Thong district.

-During the Dvaravati period, the city of Mueang Phra Rot (Phra That Noen That) was established close to the mouth of the Bang Pakong river in modern-day Phanat Nikhom District.
+During the Dvaravati period, the city of Mueang Phra Rot (Phra That Noen That) was established close to the mouth of the Bang Pakong River in modern-day Phanat Nikhom District.
 The city was in the shape of an irregular rectangle and was surrounded by a moat.
 Mueang Phra Rot was established from the 600s to the 1000s and had goods imported from the Tang and Song dynasties and from either Persia or lower Mesopotamia.
+Patcharaporn Ngernkerd and colleagues make it one of four central towns in a survey of fifteen moated sites of eastern Thailand, measuring 1.19 km² within its moat.
+They place it on a former shoreline of the Gulf of Thailand, occupied since at least the sixth century, and report a late Dvaravati stupa outside the moats and a vanaspati.
+On their reading the town seems to have been under the rule of Si Mahosot in Prachin Buri.
+A Buddhist votive tablet in Old Mon, DW.38, is recorded from Wat Mon Nang in the province.

 To the east of Phra Rot was Mueang Sri Phalo in modern-day Nong Mai Daeng, which was established near the end of Phra Rot in the 1000s.

+Two wrecks off the province carried cargoes of copper ingots with datable ceramic assemblages, at Rang Kwian and at Ko Si Chang.
+Suthipob Chantrapakajee sets them beside a third at Bang Krachai in Chanthaburi, and notes that no evidence shows Ayutthaya smelting copper or iron ingots from domestic ore for export; Dutch and Japanese lists treat both as imports.
 Located near the mouth of the Bang Pakong river, it became a wealthy port and fishing town, serving as a stopping point for Khmer, Vietnamese and Chinese barques before they ventured into the Chao Phraya river.
 However, it lost prominence in the 1300s when the mouth of the river became shallower due to sedimentation.
 As a result in the town's economy declining, its inhabitants moved south to Bang Pla Soi.
 Construction of Sukhimvit road erased the town's eastern wall.